PrefectHQ/prefect/docs/index.md

 - [notifications](ui/notifications/)
 - [observability](/ui/overview/)

-Implementing all of these features for your dataflows is a huge pain that takes a lot of time--time that could be better used for functional code.
+Implementing all of these features for your dataflows is a huge pain that takes a lot of time &mdash; time that could be better used for functional code.

 That's why Prefect 2.0 offers all this functionality and more!